Holiday Wellness Guide with Dr. Erin Pollinger

 There really is magic in the air this time of year.
 Yet, with holiday shopping and traveling, the abundance of tasty treats and drinks, family get-togethers, and each festive tradition in between—this time of year can be taxing on the mind and body.

-As the heart of the holidays is upon us, we spoke with PMB Black Diamond Affiliate and Health & Life Coach, Dr. Erin Pollinger, about tips and suggestions for staying holiday healthy.
+As the heart of the holidays is upon us, we spoke with health & life coach and PrimeMyBody brand partner, Dr. Erin Pollinger, about tips and suggestions for staying holiday healthy.

 Don’t forget about YOU as the holiday season whisks you in one direction and then another.
 One of the best gifts you can give yourself is the joy of self-care.
 Take the time to tap into those practices and habits that keep you grounded and calm.
 “Obviously taking our hemp oil should be on everyone’s self-care list.
 Enjoy a massage, meditate, pray—really it’s about resonating with a way that helps you focus on something bigger than yourself.”

 On taking some much needed “me-time” during the holidays, Dr. Pollinger adds, “Time for yourself, even if it’s just a few minutes here or there, helps you get back into your juice and energy.
 Fuel or recharge, so that you can bring your best self and best energy to whoever you’re around.”